💱 Trade Calculator

 🌿 GAG2 Event Tracker

-🌤️ 28+ Weather Types 📂 3 Categories ⚡ Live Action Panel 🌱 Crop Recommendations 🧬 Mutation Tracking 🗓️ Updated July 2, 2026
+🌤️ 28+ Weather Types 📂 3 Categories ⚡ Live Action Panel 🌱 Crop Recommendations 🧬 Mutation Tracking 🗓️ Updated August 6, 2026, GAG1 Harvest Moon + GAG2 Eclipse/Harvest Moon + new multipliers verified July 25, 2026

 🌤️ Grow a Garden Weather Tracker